 The lectin from wheat also often ends up circulating in the body and in the brain, where it can cause leptin-resistance which causes effects similar to insulin-resistance.
 Those two factors could be a cause or promoter of obesity as leptin and insulin are the two most important hormones to properly regulate in order to maintain a normal weight and energy balance.

 Leptin is a hormone that is produced by the body’s fat cells and is often referred to as the “satiety hormone” or the “starvation hormone.”
 The level of leptin in the blood, that reaches the hypothalamus in the brain, indicates to the brain the level of fat stored and available energy and, when there is enough fat stored, there is no need to eat and that calories can be burned at the normal rate.
-It also has many other functions related to fertility, immunity, brain function and others.
+It also has many other functions related to brain function, fertility, immunity and others.

 When the brain does not receive the leptin signal it believes that the body is starving even though it has more than enough energy stored.
 This makes the brain change the physiology and behaviour in order to regain the fat that the brain believes is missing.